ASCVD Risk Reduction Initiative

 Opportunity

-Atherosclerotic cardiovascular disease (ASCVD) is the leading cause of morbidity and mortality in the United States and worldwide.
-While progress has been made, prevalence is still high due to poor uptake and adherence to medications, persistently unhealthy behaviors, and a system incentivized to treat rather than prevent.
+Atherosclerotic cardiovascular disease, or ASCVD, is the leading cause of morbidity and mortality in the United States.
+A few factors contribute to the problem of ASCVD risk: poor uptake and adherence to medications, persistently unhealthy behaviors, and a system incentivized to treat rather than prevent.
+What makes this high disease burden particularly frustrating is that many of the important preconditions, like hypertension and hyperlipidemia, are often easy to identify and manage.

 Intervention